momentum-xyz/docker-build-action/README.md

 This generates a version based on git branch or tag.
 Builds a docker image, using the repositories Dockerfile.
 Pushes and tags the image, with git commit hash and the generated version.
-If it's a tagged version (vX.Y.Z), an action event is dispatched to the Operations repository to prepare a release to acc environment.

 ## Usage